Convert JPG to WebP — CMS Migrations, LCP Wins, Nothing Uploaded

 4. 4.
 Download

-Why convert JPG to WebP at all?
+Why migrate a JPG library to WebP

 Criterion JPG / JPEG WebP

-Transparency (alpha channel) Not supported Full 8-bit alpha
+Transparency None Full 8-bit alpha

 1. 1